Rest in Metal: Plot

-The band then arrives in Milwaukee, where they will open for a band named Krampus.
-While cleaning her car, Charlie realizes that the lyrics to "Sucker Punch" correspond to advertising slogans on items in Gavin's pockets.
-When questioned by Charlie, Ruby admits that Gavin wrote the song but insists that she needs a new hit in her career.
+While cleaning her car ahead of a concert in Milwaukee, Charlie realizes that the lyrics to "Sucker Punch" correspond to advertising slogans on items in Gavin's pockets.
+When questioned by Charlie, Ruby admits that Gavin wrote the song but insists that the band needs a new hit so they can avoid going back to obscurity.
 Questioning Deuteronomy, Charlie learns that modern amps usually have three prongs as a safety measure.
-Finding Gavin's amp in the trailer, she notices that it has three prongs and an older, unsafe model was used on stage when Gavin was murdered.

-Charlie overhears Al practicing a new song titled "You Can't Un-Murder Someone."
-She voices her suspicion of Al to Ruby, who dismisses it.
-Finally, Charlie uses Gavin's footwork camera to confirm that the band wore thick-soled Doc Martens during the performance to avoid electrocution.
-She confronts the band about killing Gavin, but Ruby fires her.
+Finding Gavin's amp in the trailer, she realizes that an older and unsafe model was used on stage when Gavin died.
+Charlie also overhears Al, who has a habit of making up lyrics off the top of his head, singing about killing Gavin.
+Finally, Charlie uses Gavin's footwork camera to confirm that the band wore thick-soled Doc Martens during the performance to avoid electrocution themselves.
+She confronts the band about killing Gavin, but Ruby fires her and has security escort her away.

-Charlie learns that a video of her punching Krampus's lead singer has gone viral.
-Cliff (Benjamin Bratt) suddenly appears and chases her; she escapes into the concert and succeeds in escaping.
-As "Sucker Punch" leads to renewed interest in Doxxxology, the members prepare to sign a recording contract.
-However, a recording executive reveals that the rhythm track to "Sucker Punch", which the band failed to modify from Gavin's original draft, is stolen from the theme song for the sitcom Benson, resulting in a severe copyright infringement case.
-Murder Girl, tipped off by Charlie, bases her next episode on Doxxxology's crimes.
+Charlie learns that a video of her punching the lead singer of Krampus, the band that Doxxxology is opening for, has gone viral.
+Cliff (Benjamin Bratt) suddenly appears and chases her; she flees into the concert and succeeds in escaping.
+As "Sucker Punch" leads to renewed interest in Doxxxology, the members prepare to sign a new recording contract.
+However, the deal is ruined once a record executive reveals that the rhythm to "Sucker Punch", which the band never modified from Gavin's original draft, is stolen from the Benson theme song.
+Furthermore, the band's crimes have been exposed in an episode of Murder Girl, with the host having been tipped off with Charlie's evidence.

 Production

 Development

 The series was announced in March 2021, with Rian Johnson serving as creator, writer, director and executive producer.
 Johnson stated that the series would delve into "the type of fun, character driven, case-of-the-week mystery goodness I grew up watching."
 The episode was directed by Tiffany Johnson, while Christine Boylan wrote it.
-This was Johnson's first directing credit and Boylan's first writing credit.
 Boylan worked in making sure that every detail of the episode added to an impact of the story, saying "My motto is 'use everything'.
 Use every piece of furniture around you.
 If there's a bottle of water, then what's interesting about that bottle?
 Use it somehow.
 And if it doesn't work, you can cut it out."